hazem-antar/Scandiweb-Data-Engineering-Test/README.md

 # Data Engineering Test at Scandiweb

-The test reired me to analyze all Pokemons and find the best Pokemon ever that was available in any Pokemon Generation by doing the following steps:
+The test objective was to analyze all Pokemons and find the best Pokemon ever that was available in any Pokemon Generation by doing the following steps:

 1. Collect information about Pokemons: